SSPkrolik/smtp/README.md

 If you want to test encrypted client, you can use `smtp.gmail.com:587` along with `TLSv1` encryption method.
 Obviously this works with `ssl` configuration of smtp library only.

-Here's an example of high-level `SmtpClient` API usage for sending sample email either using open or encrypted channel.